Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 With the deletion sorted, I'm now more confident in writing tests for this type of code.
 Going over to creation and searching for sessions tests.
 Ideally I would like to assert that the `sessionHandler` properly executed the task and assert that the output was correct.

+Currently hitting a bit of a snag, I want to create more `scannerWrapper` methods to fulfill unique needs such as `dateInput()` or `minutesInput()` that would parse input and return proper data to create a session.
+Will try to make a functioning base for now and then write tests for these methods and then develop them
+<br/>✨(ITS SOON REFACTORING TIME)✨